Troubleshooting certificates

 Therefore, you should first check the following:

-To checkPossible result
+To checkPossible OutcomeSolution

-Do you use Firefox?Firefox cannot access the existing certificate!
+Do you use Firefox?Firefox cannot access the certificate!Please install the certificate within the options of Firefox

-Edge
+within Edge

 Open the Edge browser.
 Using the 3-dot icon in the upper right corner, select the gear icon for the settings.